 All preliminary subdivision applications filed with the town are required to provide the following information.
 The applicant may be required to provide other information required by the Planning Commission or Town Council necessary to evaluate the merits of the proposed subdivision.

 Application.
-Anyone proposing to subdivide land must submit the preliminary subdivision application form provided by the Town Clerk, completed, and signed by the owner/s, as identified on the property assessment rolls of the county, or by an authorized agent of the owner(s), of the lands proposed to be subdivided.
-The preliminary subdivision application shall be accompanied by:
+Persons proposing to subdivide land must submit an application for preliminary subdivision using the form provided by the Town Clerk.
+The form shall be completed and signed by the respective landowners, or agent, before being considered by the [].Additionally, the preliminary subdivision application shall be accompanied by:

-the preliminary subdivision application fee, including a non-refundable administrative processing fee, as established by the Town Council,
+an application fee, including a non-refundable administrative processing fee, as established by the Town Council,

 a preliminary plat meeting the requirements of (B), below,

-the attachments required by the application form and (C), below, including, where any required improvements are proposed, a draft development agreement, which may include a plan for the phased installation of those improvements; and
+attachments required by within the application form including any and all proposed improvements, a draft development agreement, which may include a plan for the phased installation of those improvements; and

-all other information needed to demonstrate compliance with the Boulder Town Code of Ordinances.

-All digital application materials shall be submitted in a clearly legible PDF format.
-Paper copies may also be required, as noted on the current Town application form.
+Applications shall be legible and may include paper copies at the Town’s discretion.

 Delete §152.041(B) in its entirety and replace as follows:

 Preliminary Subdivision Plat.
-The preliminary plat must be prepared by a professional land surveyor in accordance with the current edition of the Utah Council of Land Surveyors Final Subdivision Plat Guidance Document/Model Standard, which is here adopted by reference, and the following Boulder Town requirements:
+The preliminary plat must be prepared by a professional land surveyor in accordance with the current edition of the Utah Council of Land Surveyors Final Subdivision Plat Guidance Document/Model Standard, adopted herein by reference, and the following Boulder Town code Sections including, but not limited to, the following:

-provide a vicinity map clearly showing the location of the proposed subdivision relative to local landmarks;
+vicinity map clearly displaying the location of the proposed subdivision relative to local landmarks;

-show all adjoining lots and parcels, rights-of-way, and easements, including both recorded and unrecorded easements known to the owner or that may be inferred by observation, with the names of the owners of record or the beneficiaries of the easements;
+a map displaying all all adjoining lots ,parcels, easements,

 show proposed building envelopes, if any;